Anujverma89/cheetsheets/dart.md

 * variable declared using var keyword with initializtion is non-nullable unless assigned with null, after initialization it's value if infered and locked for lifetime.
 * variable declared using var keyword with intialization value equals to null is same as uninitialized because in both case value is null.

+# Late variable :
+* Variable declared with late keywords are used to creat not null variable whose value can be assigned later.
+* It has no value unless it's initialized.
+* when initialized as nullable it has null value initially late int ?? b; can have null or int

 # Reference :
 * To assign value to variable.